 SBIG STF-8300EN, ASI 290mm mini (guide camera)

-Raspberry Pi 4B 8GB Indi server, Raspberry Pi 4B 4GB test server
+Raspberry Pi 4B 8GB w/Stellarmate out on the scope, Raspberry Pi 4B 4GB test server